Danni Stark: Reception

 A writer for the BBC Online said Danni's most notable moment was "Being caught with Michael Martin in Lou and Cheryl's bed."
 Editor of MSN TV, Lorna Cooper, described the character's storylines as typical, stating: "Danni experienced the typical growing pains of a Ramsay Street female teen (school and boys)."
-Anthony Cowdy of British newspaper, The Independent, called Danni "the nubile enfant terrible of BBC1's Neighbours".
-Following Danni's expulsion from school, he added "In your adamant refusal to renege on your contracts to protect school bullies and other unsavoury youngsters, you had a quiet dignity that was truly attractive."
+Anthony Cowdy of The Independent called Danni "the nubile enfant terrible of BBC1's Neighbours".
+Following Danni's expulsion from school, he said "In your adamant refusal to renege on your contracts to protect school bullies and other unsavoury youngsters, you had a quiet dignity that was truly attractive."
 Rochelle Tubb of The Sun-Herald dubbed the character "havoc-creating".
 A reporter from Inside Soap criticised the character, stating "When it comes to heeding advice from others, Danni prefers to bury her head in her ego."

+Noting Danni's sudden fashion career, Letitia Rowlands from The Daily Telegraph commented "Consume in moderation as a Neighbours overdose can lead to serious self-delusion as you, too, think you can become an award-winning fashion designer in less than a week, just like Danni Stark (Eliza Szonert)."
 In 2014, writers for All About Soap called for Danni's return to the show for the 30th anniversary.
 They said "The former wild child would definitely up the glamour stakes if she attended the big bash, and can you imagine how exciting it would be if her first love, Mal Kennedy, was there too?
 Sparks would be bound to fly!"
 They also branded Danni "our ultimate style crush".